atulkkale/quiz-app/README.md

-# Quiz App
+# Quiz Rush

-The **Quiz App** is a React-based web application where users answer multiple-choice questions within a 10-second time limit.
+The **Quiz Rush** is a React-based web application where users answer multiple-choice questions within a 10-second time limit.
 The app includes a timer, visual feedback for correct/incorrect answers, and a detailed report card at the end, displaying performance stats such as skipped, correctly answered, and incorrectly answered questions.

 ## Features